JMRI/JMRI/scripts/HOWTO-distribution.md

 - Merge the new warnings (if any) from help/en/releasenotes/current-warnings.shtml in the JMRI/JMRI repository into the actual release note in website repository: bbedit help/en/releasenotes/current-draft-warnings.shtml ../website/releasenotes/jmri4.17.5.shtml

+ - add any new warnings to the old warnings section of the next (4.17.6) release note: bbedit ../website/releasenotes/jmri4.17.5.shtml ../website/releasenotes/jmri4.17.6.shtml

 - Clean out the unneeded sections from the release note

 - Create the new draft note section